Managing Director, Head of the New Champions

 Senior Partnerships Activation Manager

 Olympia was born and raised in Athens, Greece.
-Speaking four languages and holding an MBA from the University of Piraeus, she started her career in finance soon to realise that what she really wanted to do was marketing.
-In the years that followed, she worked in marketing positions for Unilever, L’Oreal and most recently for Nokia as a Marketing Manager located in Greece.
-Olympia joined the World Economic Forum as a Senior Partnerships Activation Manager in the Global Shapers Community and a Global Leadership Fellow.
-In her spare time, she loves to dance, swim, travel in different countries but also spend time with her loved ones.
+Speaking four languages and holding an MBA from the University of Piraeus, she started her career in finance but after almost 2 years she decided to change path.
+In the 9 years that followed, she worked in brand marketing and marketing communications positions for Unilever, L’Oreal and most recently for Nokia as a Marketing Manager.
+Olympia joined the World Economic Forum in 2012 as a Senior Partnerships Activation Manager in the Global Shapers Community and a Global Leadership Fellow.
+In her spare time, she loves to dance, swim, travel in different countries but also relax at her favourite island, Tinos.

 Melih is a member of the Global Shapers Community team at the World Economic Forum.
-He acts as the Community Manager for Europe and Central Asia.
+He acts as the Head of Interaction and is responsible for the management of the Community in Europe.
 Prior to joining the Forum, Melih ran his own consulting company specialized on the European Union.
-At the height of Turkey?s efforts to join the EU, Melih started up INSIDE consulting to serve non-profit organizations such as municipalities, governorships and chambers of commerce and industry.
+At the height of Turkey's efforts to join the EU, Melih started up INSIDE consulting to serve non-profit organizations such as municipalities, governorships and chambers of commerce and industry.
 Later on, he became partners in Novicor Technology Partners, a consulting company specialized in R&D. After selling one of the companies and closing down the other, Melih moved to Geneva to be a part of the exciting initiative of setting up a global network of young and enthusiastic people.